AI Use Cases/Financial Services

 How does AI optimize customer sentiment analysis for Financial Services?

-The system processes unstructured customer interactions (emails, calls, notes) through domain-trained language models that recognize financial services-specific sentiment signals - loan denial frustration, fee sensitivity, regulatory concern language - then correlates them with structured transaction data from core banking platforms to identify true churn or compliance risk.
+The system processes unstructured customer interactions (emails, calls, notes) through domain-trained AI models that recognize financial services-specific sentiment signals - loan denial frustration, fee sensitivity, regulatory concern language - then correlates them with structured transaction data from core banking platforms to identify true churn or compliance risk.
 Unlike generic sentiment tools, it understands that a customer's silence combined with declining loan-to-deposit ratio signals higher risk than a single negative email.
 It integrates directly into Salesforce Financial Services Cloud and FIS/Temenos systems, surfacing alerts within workflows relationship managers already use.

 Is our Customer Success data kept secure during this process?